gerefi/test/firmware/config/boards/cypress/readme.md

 # Cypress

-rusEFI runs on Cypress FM4 S6E2xx (alpha version as of Jan 2020)
+gerEFI runs on Cypress FM4 S6E2xx (alpha version as of Jan 2020)

 Most tested on S6E2CxAH - S6E2C5AH0AGV2000A (144-pin) to be exact.